lewj85/ArduinoDrone/README.md

 # ArduinoDrone

-I built and programmed a drone to run off instructions sent to it from an Arduino Uno.
+I built and programmed an autonomous drone to run off instructions sent to it from an Arduino.
+It uses a sonar sensor for altitude control.